Whitney128/Homework2/README.md

 Grid Best Score: 0.8119428536083074

 After completing all requirements to come up with the training/testing data scores comparing the two models there is not much of a difference between svm and logistic regression within this dataset.
+The gridsearch was changed from gamma to max_iter in model 2 there was also not big of a change between the two.